-I’ve personally always loved the way Brian Stearns tells a story, written or in person, as he has a way of engaging the reader/listener by being himself and by knowing what he knows.
-Over the years, Brian has become a true thought leader in the industry, and I wanted to share the below article, written by Brian, back in 2005 – about 7 years after founding Alpine SnowGuards.
+A reprint of an article published by Brian Stearns, president & founder of Alpine SnowGuards, in Slate Roof Quarterly.
+Over the years, Brian has become a thought leader in the industry, and we wanted to share this article he wrote in 2005 – about seven years after founding Alpine SnowGuards.
 It’s interesting to see how things have changed, and how some things have stayed the same.

 From the Slate Roof Quarterly, Winter 2005, Volume 6.3